Activities at Camp Cherith

 SPORTS AND GAMES

 Sports and Games is offered almost every week and is especially popular during our boys weeks.
-Campers may play variations of traditional sports on or soccer field or basketball court, or may play crazy games that are perfect for a camp setting.
+Campers may play variations of traditional sports on our soccer field or basketball court, or may play crazy games that are perfect for a camp setting.

 SNORKELING